mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 ### Crafting the `.gitlab-ci.yml` file

-In a `.gitlab-ci.yml` file in the root of your project, place the following code and replace the #S3Bucket# with an S3 bucket name where you would like to place your package:
+In a [`.gitlab-ci.yml`](../../../../ci/yaml/README.md) file in the root of your project, add the following and replace <S3_bucket_name> with an S3 bucket name where you want to store your package:

 ```yaml
 image: python:latest